 Small incisions are closed with sutures or steri-strips, leaving minimal scarring

-Keep elbow elevated and apply ice to reduce swelling
+Keep the elbow elevated and apply ice to reduce swelling

 Strengthening